8/24/14: The login page looks different, what happened?

 - You may make one 30- or 60-minute appointment per day.

-- You may make up to three appointments per week.
+- You may make two appointments per week.

 How do I cancel an appointment?